jeska/takeflight-2022/_pages/faq.md

 ## Does your house even have enough space for all of us?!

 We hope so!
 If the weather is nice we'll be able to go outside into our beautiful backyard, as well.
-We'll keep our bedroom off limits so Xander has a quiet place to chill, but otherwise the whole house will be open, including the basement.
+We'll keep our bedroom off limits so the kitties have a quiet place to chill, but otherwise the whole house will be open, including the basement.